PranavVaish/First-Project/README.md

 # First-Project
-It is my first web dev project using HTML, CSS, and JavaScript.
+It is my first web dev project using HTML, CSS, and JavaScript.<br>
+I am going to make a spotify clone using the above technologies.